 Dish Four – Muffuletta

 This wagon wheel of a sesame bun has the meat (salami and ham), it has the cheese (mortadella, Swiss and provolone) but it also has an amazing “salad” made of olives, herbs, capers and veggies.
-It is gives the whole sandwich a surprising kick of flavour that is both salty and fresh.
+It gives the whole sandwich a surprising kick of flavour that is both salty and fresh.
 Definitely one the foods you must try in New Orleans.

 Once again, I was sad to have to share.
 Admittedly, I was just being greedy and probably couldn’t have eaten the whole thing, but still…..hands off my muffuletta (that sounds rude).